KiyanShabestary/library_designer/README.md

 ## Inputs

-1. Genomic DNA for off-target search must be deposited as a fasta file in the folder `complete_sequences`
+1. Genomic DNA for off-target search must be deposited in a fasta format as a .txt file in the folder `complete_sequences`
-2. ORFs for sgRNA design must be deposited as a fasta file in the folder `ORF_sequences`
+2. ORFs for sgRNA design must be deposited in a fasta format as a .txt file in the folder `ORF_sequences`

 ## Output